 relative time has elapsed between events.
 The tempo mapping is then used to convert this time interval from

-quarter notes into seconds, using the calculations described here.
+whole notes into seconds, using the calculations described here.
 The current absolute

 time advances by this absolute time interval, and event conversion proceeds.

 The same tempo-mapping calculations convert both note sounding durations and contour-segment timespans.

 MIDI sequences have a single-track option (file type #0), but this is less useful than the multi-track option (file type #1).
 To create type #1 MIDI sequences, my framework needs to pass through its own event sequence several times.
 The first pass produces a timing track; during subsequent passes the voice referenced by each framework event is consulted, and if the voice does not identify the current MIDI track name, then the event is ignored.

 The MIDI file format wraps MIDI messages (defined in an earlier standard) within a chain of events separated by counts of short durations called ticks.
 A tick is a fraction of a quarter note — this means that MIDI times, like times in my score framework, are relative.
 You yourself select the number of MIDI ticks per quarter note when you configure “ticksPerUnit” in your ensemble's MIDI mapping (see Listing 8).
 My score framework does not create MIDI sequences from whole cloth, but rather leverages the Java Sound API to do so, and when you create a MIDI event using the Java Sound API you assign the event its tick location relative to the beginning of the sequence — not relative to the previous event.
 Thus the timing of each MIDI event can be determined simply by multiplying the score-framework event's start time (a ratio of whole notes) by the number of ticks per quarter note.